Tundra: Antarctic

 Antarctic tundra occurs on Antarctica and on several Antarctic and subantarctic islands, including South Georgia and the South Sandwich Islands and the Kerguelen Islands.
-Most of Antarctica is too cold and dry to support vegetation, and most of the continent is covered by ice fields.
+Most of Antarctica is too cold and dry to support vegetation, and most of the continent is covered by ice fields or cold deserts.
 However, some portions of the continent, particularly the Antarctic Peninsula, have areas of rocky soil that support plant life.
 The flora presently consists of around 300–400 species of lichens, 100 mosses, 25 liverworts, and around 700 terrestrial and aquatic algae species, which live on the areas of exposed rock and soil around the shore of the continent.
 Antarctica's two flowering plant species, the Antarctic hair grass (Deschampsia antarctica) and Antarctic pearlwort (Colobanthus quitensis), are found on the northern and western parts of the Antarctic Peninsula.

 In contrast with the Arctic tundra, the Antarctic tundra lacks a large mammal fauna, mostly due to its physical isolation from the other continents.
-Sea mammals and sea birds, including seals and penguins, inhabit areas near the shore, and some small mammals, like rabbits and cats, have been introduced by humans to some of the subantarctic islands.
-The Antipodes Subantarctic Islands tundra ecoregion includes the Bounty Islands, Auckland Islands, Antipodes Islands, the Campbell Island group, and Macquarie Island.
-Species endemic to this ecoregion include Corybas dienemus and Corybas sulcatus, the only subantarctic orchids; the royal penguin; and the Antipodean albatross.
+Sea mammals and seabirds, including seals and penguins, inhabit areas near the shore, and some small mammals, like rabbits and cats, have been introduced by humans to some of the subantarctic islands.
+The Antipodes Subantarctic Islands tundra, an ecoregion that includes the Bounty Islands, Auckland Islands, Antipodes Islands, the Campbell Islands, and Macquarie Island.
+Species endemic to this ecoregion include the windswept helmet-orchid (Corybas dienemus) and the grooved helmet-orchid (Corybas sulcatus), the only subantarctic orchids; the royal penguin; and the Antipodean albatross.

 There is some ambiguity on whether Magellanic moorland, on the west coast of Patagonia, should be considered tundra or not.
-Phytogeographer Edmundo Pisano called it tundra (tundra Magallánica) since he considered the low temperatures key to restrict plant growth.
+Edmundo Pisano, a Chilean Phytogeographer, called it tundra (tundra Magallánica) since he considered the low temperatures key to restrict plant growth.
+More recent approaches have since recognized it as a temperate grassland, restricting southern tundra to coastal Antarctica and its islands.

-The flora and fauna of Antarctica and the Antarctic Islands (south of 60° south latitude) are protected by the Antarctic Treaty.
+The flora and fauna of Antarctica and the Antarctic Islands (south of 60° south latitude) are protected by the Antarctic Treaty System.